Birds-eye render of Newton Harcourt Habitat Bank with habitats restored, including new meadows, ponds, scrub, and grassland

 Habitat Bank overview

-Our Newton Harcourt Habitat Bank lies across more than 30 hectares of traditional rural estate situated just southeast of the town of Wigston, adjacent to the Kilby Foxton Cancel Site of Special Scientific Interest (SSSI).
+Our Newton Harcourt Habitat Bank lies across almost seventy-five acres of traditional rural estate situated just southeast of the town of Wigston, adjacent to the Kilby Foxton Canal Site of Special Scientific Interest (SSSI).

 With two Public Rights of Way (PRoWs) adjoining the site, the local community will be able to enjoy this incredible Habitat bank as it continues to develop across the coming decades.